K-P-creator/RealtimeAudioVis/readme.md

 ### OpenGL branch

-This branch will switch to using openGL, glfw and imgui rather than SFML
+This branch will switch to using openGL, glfw and imgui rather than SFML.

+I also have switched to using vcpkg for all deps, including kiss_fft.

 ### Build instructions